zeljkoobrenovic/grounded-architecture/_posts/2022-09-29-big-transformations.md

 <br>
 ## Questions to Consider
+Use the following questions to think about how your organization approaches large transformations and where the biggest risks usually emerge.

 * *What strategies can be employed to avoid strategic misrepresentation and ensure that initial project forecasts are honest and achievable?*